upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 ## Background
 [I had first began planning this tutorial back in late March][gdtut] in a Google Doc, where I planned to release video tutorials on YouTube.
-Eventually though, I had forgotten about the plan, and went about my life.
+Eventually though, I had forgotten about the plan and went about my life.

 Suddenly though, in Mid-June, I remembered about the tutorials.
 [I decided to actually try to create it][wikitut] when I was making a CYOA wiki